eilw/todo-API/readme.md

 * A user only sees the tasks related to the current project
 * A user can also delete a task, even if it is not completed
 * A user can delete a project
-* A user can sort tasks in their project

-Task:
 * A user can drag a task between projects
-* The projects store the new tasks
+* The projects stores the new tasks
 * A user can add a location to the task
 * A user can open a map and see the location of where the tasks are
-* Tasks that are dynamically added have a task id